 The Locks / Menasha

-The Menasha Lock was closed in late September of 2015 to comply with NR40 which makes it illegal to possess, transport, transfer, or introduce any invasive species in the state.
-The round goby had been discovered below the Neenah Dam.
-The lock closure complies with NR40.
+The Menasha Lock was closed in late September of 2015 at the request of the Wisconsin DNR to comply with NR40 which makes it illegal to possess, transport, transfer, or introduce any invasive species in the state.

-The mission of the Fox River Navigational System Authority (FRNSA) per state statute is to rehabilitation, repair, replacement, operation, and maintenance of the navigational system.
+The mission of the Fox River Navigational System Authority (FRNSA) is to rehabilitate, repair, replace, operate, and maintain the navigational system.
 It is also a goal of the FRNSA to work with the latest science, experts, and representatives from the DNR to prevent the spread of aquatic invasive species (AIS) into the Lake Winnebago system.

 We would like to see a workable, realistic plan to restore access to the lock system and the busiest lock in the system, the Menasha Lock.
 Our goal is to find a solution that protects the waterways from this aquatic invasive species and any future invasive species.